MaRrDG/eDistanta/README.md

    between start and destination
 2. ✅ **Real-Time Fuel Price Integration** [Implemented]: Automated scraping of current fuel prices from Romanian gas stations
+3. ✅ **Favorite Routes System** [Implemented]: Anonymous route saving using browser fingerprinting with custom naming and quick access
+4. ✅ **Bridge Toll Detection** [Implemented]: Automatic detection and cost calculation for toll bridges on routes
+5. ✅ **Structured Logging** [Implemented]: Winston-based logging with JSON format for production and Grafana integration
-3. **Enhanced Fuel Price Sources**: Add more fuel price websites and improve data accuracy
+6. **Enhanced Fuel Price Sources**: Add more fuel price websites and improve data accuracy
-4. **Route Optimization**: Integrate fuel prices with route planning for cost-effective travel
+7. **Route Optimization**: Integrate fuel prices with route planning for cost-effective travel
-5. **Public API**: Create a public API allowing developers to access route information and calculations
+8. **Public API**: Create a public API allowing developers to access route information and calculations
-6. **Mobile App**: Develop native mobile applications for iOS and Android
+9. **Mobile App**: Develop native mobile applications for iOS and Android
-7. **Monetization**: Integrate Google Ads for sustainable project development
+10. **Monetization**: Integrate Google Ads for sustainable project development
-8. ✅ **Expanded Location Coverage** [Implemented]: Ensure all localities in Romania and Moldova are available in the application
+11. ✅ **Expanded Location Coverage** [Implemented]: Ensure all localities in Romania and Moldova are available in the application

 ## Contributing